Dark-SRN/DodgeTheBullet/README.md

 # DodgeTheBullet
-A simple 2D game where a cross(You) tries to escape a big bouncing ball. controls are WASD.
+A simple 2D game where a box(You) tries to escape a big bouncing ball. controls are WASD.

 ---